 Get ready to devour the awesomeness!
 Check out the insides of ’em, sooooo super yum!

-And if you’re not bringing these to a party or get-together, don’t forget to share with a neighbor or friend (or two)!
-You can help make someone else’s day!
+And if you’re not bringing these to a party or get-together, don’t forget to share with a neighbor or friend (or two) the way these were shared with me originally!
+You never know who you’ll make a spinach fan like my parents did with me! 🙂 You can help make someone else’s day!
+I hope you ENJOY making and eating these as much as we do!

 Spinach Balls (Can be Gluten-Free/No Carb)